MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 		○ ObsoleteState : specifies the obsoletion state
 		○ ObsoleteReason
 		○ ObsoleteTag
 -->

 ### Extensibility and compatibility

 You can implement the `actionref` syntax on a page without breaking any existing page extensions.
+It's also possible to write a page extension with the `actionref` syntax based on a page that uses the legacy action syntax.

 <!--
 		○ It gives more control to the page over promoted actions but pageextensions can continue using the old syntax